FredHutch/coop/_drafts/2020-11-13-opensci-plan-intro.md

 8. How do we record and organize data to streamline analyses?
 9. How do we help new group members to learn how we work, and how do we retain continuity when people leave?
 10. How do we continue learning and improving how we work together?

+Keep an eye on the Coop Slack `#general` channel for updates on this series!
+You can expect a post or two per month and can always reference this post for links out to each post in the series!